MarcuxOng/finsight/README.md

 ### 💡 Smart Insights
 Receive personalized financial advice based on your spending patterns.
 The AI analyzes your transaction history and provides actionable recommendations to improve your financial health.

+### 🔐 Secure Authentication
+Your financial data is protected with industry-standard authentication via Supabase, ensuring only you have access to your information.

-### 🔍 Anomaly Detection
+### 🔍 Anomaly Detection (WIP)
 Identify unusual spending patterns automatically.
 FinSight alerts you when transactions deviate from your normal behavior, helping you catch unexpected charges or changing spending habits.

-### 🔐 Secure Authentication
-Your financial data is protected with industry-standard authentication via Supabase, ensuring only you have access to your information.

 ## 🔒 Security & Privacy